skip to Main Content

 HISTORIC PHOTO ARCHIVE

 Explore images of Celilo Falls, the Gorge, and area communities from the mid-1800s through the 20th century.
-The Columbia Gorge Discovery Center & Museum photo archives have nearly 29,000 images, including the Wasco County Pioneer Association collection.
+The Columbia Gorge Discovery Center & Museum photo archives have over 29,000 images, including the Wasco County Pioneer Association collection.
 If you would like to purchase a digital image of one of the photos in our collection, contact the Museum Registrar at collections@gorgediscovery.org or call 541-296-8600 ext.
 242. Please have a specific topic in mind, and if possible include the catalog accession number.
 Image searches requiring significant staff time to research are subject to additional cost.

 NATIVE AMERICAN BASKETS OF THE PACIFIC NORTHWEST